Taoism in Singapore: History

 Taoism first arrived in Singapore with the first Chinese settlers to the country.
 The majority of these settlers worshipped Mazu (媽祖) to guide them safely in on their arrival in a new foreign country.
 Taoist practice later flourished as an increasing number of Chinese merchants and coolies settled in Singapore.

 Many Taoist followers worship bodhisattva as well since Taoism and Buddhism have traditionally enjoyed a peaceful coexistence, thereby leading to obscured delineation between the two religions.
 Subsequently, with the rise of Buddhist activists in the 1980s, the pool of faithful who worship both Taoist deities and Buddha realigned to declare themselves as Buddhists even if they were primarily worshipping Taoist deities (defined as families which worship Taoist deities at home).
 This led to a statistical decline in the Taoist population in Singapore.
-However, any attempt to deny Taoism its right as a religion of its own is dubious owing to the substantially growing and unreported numbers of youngsters embracing the faith.
+However, any attempt to deny Taoism its right as a religion of its own is dubious owing to the substantially growing and unreported numbers of youth embracing the faith.